Climate change

 Council’s Sustainability Team has many projects underway including:

-- Climate resilient buildings - upgrade 20 of our community facilities to withstand the pressures of climate change and ensure they can be used as community hubs and gathering points following power outage
+• Climate resilient buildings - upgrades to community facilities to withstand the pressures of climate change and ensure they can be used as community hubs and gathering points following power outage

-- Community energy transition - partner with Solar Savers to ensure homeowners can make the switch to renewable energy
+• Community energy transition - partner with Solar Savers to ensure homeowners can make the switch to renewable energy or borrow a My Energy & Water Saver kit to assess household efficiency.

 Community and Business